atcs-wang/inventory-webapp-02-app-server-basics/README.md

 ```

 #### (2.3.4.1)  Logging with "middleware"
-It seems a bit silly now, that we have the same `console.log` statement in each of our routes.
+It seems a bit silly, now, that we have the same `console.log` statement in each of our routes.
 We don't want to code the same thing in every route if we can write it just once.

 This brings us to a powerful concept/tool in the Express framework: "**middleware**".
 Middleware are functions that can process requests *before* being finally handled.
 We can specify that middleware ought to be applied to *all* incoming requests with the `app.use` method.